Sensory-Cloud/python-sdk/README.md

 ### Creating a Management Service
 The ManagementService is used to manage typical CRUD operations with Sensory Cloud, such as deleting enrollments or creating enrollment groups.
-For more information on the specific functions of the ManagementService, please refer to the [management_service.py](src/sensory_cloud/services/management_service.py) file.
+For more information on the specific methods of the ManagementService, please refer to the [management_service.py](src/sensory_cloud/services/management_service.py) file.
 The example file [here](examples/management_service_examples.py) shows how to create a ManagementService object.